ros2/ros2_documentation/source/Tutorials/Advanced/Allocator-Template-Tutorial.rst

 Even though we instantiated a publisher and subscriber in the same process, we aren't using the intra-process pipeline yet.

 The IntraProcessManager is a class that is usually hidden from the user, but in order to pass a custom allocator to it we need to expose it by getting it from the rclcpp Context.
-The IntraProcessManager makes use of several standard library structures, so without a custom allocator it will call the default new.
+The IntraProcessManager makes use of several standard library structures, so without a custom allocator it will call the default ``new``.

 .. code-block:: c++